dgilland/zulu/README.rst

 Why zulu instead of `native datetimes <https://docs.python.org/3.5/library/datetime.html#datetime-objects>`_:

 - Zulu has extended datetime features such as ``parse()``, ``format()``, ``shift()``, and `pytz <http://pytz.sourceforge.net/>`_ timezone support.
-- Parses ISO 8601 and timestamps by default without any extra arguments.
+- Parses ISO8601 and timestamps by default without any extra arguments.
 - Easier to reason about ``DateTime`` objects since they are only ever UTC datetimes.
 - Clear delineation between UTC and other time zones where timezone representation is only applicable for display or conversion to native datetime.
+- Supports more string parsing/formatting options using Unicode date patterns as well as ``strptime/strftime`` directives.

 Why zulu instead of `Arrow <https://arrow.readthedocs.io>`_: